Thinkmill/keystatic/README.md

 [subscribe to our mailing list](https://keystatic.com/#mailing-list) for updates.

+Changes and releases are documented in [our changelog](https://github.com/Thinkmill/keystatic/blob/main/docs/CHANGELOG.md).

 Feedback on how we're going, what you're looking for, and what you'd like to see next is super helpful as we progress!
 [Join the discussion on GitHub](https://github.com/Thinkmill/keystatic/discussions)